aortegan/pirple-nodejs-assignment1/README.md

 When receiving an HTTP request \(e.g. via Postman\), you should see the following message displayed on your terminal : **Returning this response: 200 {“Welcome message” : “Hello!”}**

-Adding your country as a parameter in the url will modify the welcome message to your own language! :\)

 ```
 localhost:3000/hello?country=France
 // {"Welcome message" : "bonjour!"}